-If you or a family member has suffered an injury or illness while on the job in California, please do not wait to contact the Kenton Koszdin Law Office to discuss your rights and the type of compensation benefits you may be eligible to receive.
+If you or a family member has suffered an injury or illness while on the job in California, please do not wait to contact Los Angeles Workers’ Compensation Lawyer Kenton Koszdin to discuss your rights and the type of compensation benefits you may be eligible to receive.
 Filing for workers’ compensation benefits can be a complex process.

 With a skilled attorney on your side, you can protect your right to financial compensation.
 Submit an online contact form or call (800) 438-7734 for a free and comprehensive evaluation of your claim.